trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Therese Kienemund

-Therese Kienemund obtained a Master’s degree in the history of science from the Technical University of Berlin after a Bachelor’s degree and a Teaching Science Fellowship in Biology at Dartmouth College, USA.
+Therese Kienemund obtained a Master’s degree in the history of science from the Technische Universität Berlin after a Bachelor’s degree and a Teaching Science Fellowship in Biology at Dartmouth College, USA.
 Therese has researched the exhibition history of insect models in the Museum für Naturkunde Berlin, and justice-oriented approaches for community participation in academic research.
 Further research interests include the gendered and racialized histories of midwifery.
 As web editor for “Animals as Objects”, Therese focused on copy-editing, content management, and open communication with all collaborators.

 #### Britta Lange